 Throughout time, tens of thousands of seafarers have lost their lives in shipwrecks off the West Coast of Jutland.
 The biggest and most disastrous shipwreck took place on the morning of Christmas Eve 1811 in the sea off Thorsminde, when two English ships of the line, the HMS St George and HMS Defence were wrecked, and almost 1,400 seamen lost their lives.
 In Gallery 2 you can follow the ships on their final voyage and explore the lower deck deck of the HMS St George with unique effects from the two ships, salvaged from the bottom of the sea.

-As you leave Gallery 2 you will see the impressive helm of the HMS St George looming above you in the biggest exhibition display case in Denmark.
-There is a view of the helm from all four floors.
+As you leave Gallery 2 you will see the impressive rudder of the HMS St George looming above you in the biggest exhibition display case in Denmark.
+There is a view of the rudder from all four floors.

 The North Sea has witnessed an infinite number of shipwrecks, which, while terrifying, also have an oddly enticing appeal.
 The people of the coast have always lived with a mixture of fear of what the sea takes away and gratitude for what it brings.
 Explore the cultural history of the coast.